PHL-16

-The PHL-16, also known as PCL-191, is a truck-mounted self-propelled multiple rocket launcher (MRL) system developed by the People's Republic of China.
+The PHL-16, also known as PCL-191 and PCH-191, is a truck-mounted self-propelled multiple rocket launcher (MRL) system developed by the People's Republic of China.

 Development

 It is based on the AR-3 MRL developed by Norinco.
 The AR-3 was marketed in 2010.
 The PHL-16 was unveiled during the Chinese National Day Parade in 2019; unlike other rocket systems in the parade, the vehicles were unlabelled.

 Design

 The launcher vehicles are operated in a firepower battery.
 The system is also capable of autonomous operation.
 A typical battery includes six launcher vehicles, several reloading vehicles, command post vehicle, a meteorological survey vehicle, and other service support vehicles.